 That's exactly what a dedicated social media marketing team does.
 They work closely with your company and make your objectives as their own.
 They guarantee timely completion of the tasks and whenever required, even offer help and maintenance after completion of the projects.
 Consider including an analyst, a product expert, a communicator and a coordinator (to help the complete team) in your dedicated marketing team.
 They are the most appropriate people to handle all the positive as well as the negative issues that arise.

 For instance, rather than attempting to spread yourself crosswise over all the social media platforms – and not performing admirably at all of them – take a stab at concentrating on only a couple of them.
 If you have a marketing team, they can divide the work and take care of marketing on multiple platforms and could further boost the engagement on your social media posts.
+Also, keep track of your teams' performance using social media management tools like Statusbrew.

 4. Shouting louder on Social Media

-I understand it can be tough to catch people's attention on social media platforms like - Facebook, Linkedin, and Twitter as there is a considerable number of people already present on these platforms and there are chances that your social media posts are going to get lost in the massive flood of updates.
+I understand it can be tough to catch people's attention on social media platforms like - Facebook, LinkedIn, and Twitter as there is a considerable number of people already present on these platforms and there are chances that your social media posts are going to get lost in the massive flood of updates.

 Simply shouting louder on these platforms is not necessarily going to help you grab attention and drive engagement on your posts (By shouting louder we mean - posting multiple times in the short period and using capital letters extensively).